HI-FRIENDS-SDC2/hi-friends/docs/reproducibility.md

 Easy to install

-- [ ] Full instructions provided for building and installing any software
+- [ ] Full instructions provided for building and installing any software [worklow installation]()
 - [ ] All dependencies are listed, along with web addresses, suitable versions, licences and whether they are mandatory or optional
 - [ ] All dependencies are available
-- [ ] Tests are provided to verify that the installation has succeeded
+- [ ] Tests are provided to verify that the installation has succeeded []()
 - [ ] A containerised package is available, containing the code together with all of the related configuration files, libraries, and dependencies required.
-Using e.g. Docker/Singularity
+Using e.g. Docker/Singularity [docker]()

 Easy to use